 Why study Media?

 Media students gain a variety of skills useful in the workforce including organisation, problem solving, ICT competence, collaboration, independent learning, resilience and creativity.
-Media subjects prepare students for the General Subject - Film, Television and New Media.
+Media helps prepare students for the Senior General Subject - Film, Television and New Media.

-Subject description: Year 10 Media explores the role of the media in our lives as both truth teller, and story teller.
+Subject description: Year 10 Media explores the role of the media in our lives in a number of contexts.
 Students explore how industries exploit representations to manipulate audiences for a variety of purposes, and the technologies and languages they use to do it.
 They will get the chance to use those technologies themselves for the purpose of telling a story to an audience.
-Through this, they'll learn practical film and photography skills, as well as understanding the thin line between 'truth' and 'fiction'.
+Through this, they'll learn practical film and photography skills, and start to develop a personal stylistic identity.

 Learning experiences: Students will learn how to design and plan for media products in the preproduction phase.
 They will develop skills in using camera and audio equipment in the production phase and how to use video and sound editing programs in the post-production phase.
 They will also learn how to critique and analyse media products.
-Focused group work and independent projects will both be undertaken.
+Focused group work and independent projects will be undertaken.

-Assessment: Students will complete design work in the form of scripting, storyboarding or other preproduction formats.
+Assessment: Students will complete design work in the form of scripting, storyboarding or other pre-production formats.
 They will create a production in a specific style.
-Finally, they will complete a written exam in the style of the senior external assessment.
+Finally, they will complete an extended written piece.